HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 {# TODO: verify that results have been updated in GGSheet - they look like the same as last year's which could also be possible #}

 Two [cookie prefixes](https://developer.mozilla.org/docs/Web/HTTP/Cookies#cookie_prefixes) `__Host-` and `__Secure-` can be used in the cookie name to indicate that they can only be set or modified by a secure HTTPs origin (for more details see the [2024 Cookies chapter](../2024/cookies#cookie-prefixes)).
-Here, we draw the same conclusion as last year: these prefixes have seen very low adoption on the web since their introduction 10 years ago, and so, in practice the defense-in-depth measure that they provide is not used.
+Here, we draw the same conclusion as last year: these prefixes have seen very low adoption on the web since their introduction 10 years ago, and so, in practice the defense-in-depth measure that they provide remains unused.

 ## Top first and third-party cookies and domains setting them